Student Clubs and Organizations

 - One representative from the organization must attend a student clubs and organizations informational meeting held within the first two weeks of the year.
 The group will be informed ahead of time by way of the club’s viable contact info left on record.

-- Complete the following forms and submit them online within the first three weeks of the semester:
+- Complete the following forms online through SharePoint within the first three weeks of the semester:

 - Organizations that complete all registration requirements by the deadline will be contacted to confirm they are registered for the semester and eligible for funding through SGA.

 - The SGA Executive Board Treasurer will then determine the amount to be allocated with approval from the SGA Advisory Board.

 Any and all questions regarding registration or more details on establishing a club should be directed to the SGA office.
 All budget questions should be directed to the SGA Treasurer.